-Looking for holiday music to help warm the hearth, chill the eggnog or ring in the new year?
+Looking for holiday music to help warm the hearth, chill the eggnog or party in the new year?
 Yes, there's the traditional ("Silent Night"), and there's the contemporary traditional (José Feliciano's "Feliz Navidad").
-But we can also look no further than GRAMMY winners for some joyful tidings.
-While they may not be standards just yet, don't bet against them when St. Nick's hitting the chimneys in 2025.
+But we can also look no further than top GRAMMY winners for some joyful tidings that may not be standards just yet, but don't bet against them when St. Nick's hitting the chimneys in 2025.

-Holiday Cheer: "Only You Can Bring Me Cheer (Gentleman's Lady)" (iTunes>)
+Holiday Cheer: "Only You Can Bring Me Cheer (Gentlemen's Lady)" (iTunes>)

 Included on A Very Special Acoustic Christmas, part of the charitable A Very Special Christmas series, and written with brother Viktor Krauss.
 Other GRAMMY winners featured on the album are Norah Jones, Willie Nelson, Ricky Skaggs, Wynnona, and more.

 GRAMMY Winner: Stevie Wonder (25 GRAMMYs)

 Released in 1967 when Wonder was in his mid-teens.
 Includes the jaunty "What Christmas Means To Me" and traditional songs such as "Silver Bells," "Ave Maria" and "The Little Drummer Boy."

 Holiday Cheer: "Christmas (Baby Please Come Home)" (iTunes>)

 From the very first A Very Special Christmas in 1987 comes this U2 cover of the Darlene Love song from Phil Spector's groundbreaking A Christmas Gift For You From Phil Spector album.